Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 or down one range band of the Brawler’s choice.

-If they impact a wall or other solid surface, deal 2 damage to the target--potentially shattering the impacted surface.
+If they impact a wall or other solid surface, deal 2 damage to the target—potentially shattering the impacted surface.

 Throwing creatures of a size class or above the character does not deal the extra damage, but still may shatter the surface.